a338wong/alberta_energy_market_analytics_dashboard/README.md

 - APIs (AESO, FRED, Weather)
 - CSV-based data pipeline

+---

 ## Limitations

-- FRED API latency: Natural gas data is not always updated daily
+- Natural gas data from FRED is not always updated daily
-- GitHub Actions delays: Scheduled jobs may not run exactly on time
+- GitHub Actions scheduling may introduce slight delays
-- Power BI refresh limits: Free-tier restricts refresh frequency
-- Data granularity differences across sources
+- Differences in data granularity across sources
 - Dependence on external APIs for data availability

+Power BI Deployment Constraint:
+Due to restrictions associated with Power BI free-tier and school-managed accounts, the dashboard cannot be published publicly via Power BI Service.
+To address this, the full `.pbix` file is provided above for local interaction and exploration.

+---

 ## Future Improvements